FAQ

 Does Redcliffe monitor regulatory changes?

 Yes.
-Governed model source sets are monitored for regulatory source changes.
-Changes are flagged for review and can feed the next governed model release; they do not silently rewrite the active model or a customer's approval record.
+Regulatory updates are reviewed before they feed a governed model release; they do not silently rewrite the active model or a customer's approval record.

 Is UK crypto marketing a separate model?